Narváez expedition: Representation in other media

 The Moor's Account, a 2014 novel by Laila Lalami, is a fictional memoir of Estebanico, the Moroccan slave who accompanied Cabeza de Vaca as one of the four survivors of the expedition.
 He is known as the first black explorer of America.
 Lalami explains that nothing is known about him except for one line in Cabeza de Vaca's chronicle: "The fourth [survivor] is Estevanico, an Arab Negro from Azamor."
 It was a finalist for the 2015 Pulitzer Prize in fiction.
 A Land So Strange, a 2007 historical narrative by Andrés Reséndez, retells the journey for a modern audience using primary sources by Cabeza de Vaca and the official report.
 Esteban: The African Slave Who Explored America, a 2018 nonfiction biography by Dennis Herrick, dispels centuries of myths and inaccuracies about the African.
-The Gentle Conquistadors, a 1971 novel by Jeannette Mirsky, gives a somewhat fictionalized account of the expedition.
+The Gentle Conquistadors, a 1971 children's novel by Jeannette Mirsky and Thomas Morley, gives a somewhat fictionalized account of the expedition.